csswizardry/csswizardry.github.com/case-studies/cloudinary.md

 ## Reception

-The unsolicited feedback was well received!
-The inclusion of `immutable` was indeed a mistake, so we got that removed with a matter of urgency.
+Feedback was well received.
+The inclusion of `immutable` was indeed a mistake, so we got that removed with a matter of urgency:

 > The `immutable` point is interesting – and in fact is indeed a bug; this
 > should only be sent for a versioned URL, not the unversioned one as in your